venam/blog/_posts/2015-09-25-group-work.markdown

 Everyone has been part of multiple group projects throughout their life.
-From school researches, to university presentations, to work projects.
+From school researches, to university presentations, to work.

-It's only by sharing ideas and finding common grounds that a goal can be achieved.
+It's only by sharing ideas and finding common grounds that goals can be achieved.
-However, it's extremely hard to maintain the cohesion and investment of the group.
+However, it's hard to maintain cohesion and investment in a group.
 There's a multitude of problems that arise, the reader can certainly assert it.

-With the examples of community and group projects I've worked on as guides, I'll try to find rational explanations for different kinds of situations.
+With, as guide, the community and group projects I've worked on, I'll try to find a rational explanation for the different kind of situations.
 I'll sparkle them with mentions of researches on evolutionary psychology ,group behaviors, and game theory that can be supportive of my claims.